davin023/high-level-automated-in-context-reasoning/README.md

-# Beyond Examples: High-level Automated Reasoning Paradigm in In-Context Learning via MCTS
+# Automated In-Context Reasoning for Large Language Models
-This repository is the official implementation of "Beyond Examples: High-level Automated Reasoning Paradigm in In-Context Learning via MCTS".
+This repository is the official implementation of "Automated In-Context Reasoning for Large Language Models".

 ## Contents
 - [Introduction](#Introduction)